eriqsp/eriqsp/README.md

-## Hi there 👋
+## Hello! 👋

-My name is Erick and I am currently pursuing the data science career path.
+I'm Erick.
+The projects here are mainly data science focused, but it is not limited by it.

 I like to build things that are useful (or at least interesting) to me, and could be useful to others as well.